This post is by guest blogger David Graham.

 In a world of tighter deadlines, greater expectations, and the constant pressure to increase profit, how does a leader keep their team engaged while still keeping the company out of the red?
-There has been plenty of dialogue on what makes for an ideal leader in 2012, but here are five of the most actionable items that will give your small business the edge.
+There has been plenty of dialogue on what makes for an ideal leader, but here are five of the most actionable items that will give your small business the edge.

 1. Develop a solid onboarding process